 Tasks like blog writing, phone calls, email and errands can be grouped into a single batch.
 You will save time by completing similar tasks in one session.

 39. Speed up your Internet with a broadband connection.

 Many people are aware of the slow speed of internet but aren’t doing anything about it.
 In fact, this is the number one Internet time-saver!

 Polyphasic sleep is a sleep pattern specification intended to compress sleep time to 2-5 hours daily.
 This is achieved by spreading out sleep into short (around 20-45 minute) naps throughout the day.
 This allows for more waking hours with relatively high alertness

 41. Improve your typing speed to save time.

-42. Get rid of time wasters.
-This includes Instant Messenger, video games, Flickr, checking your stats 10 times a day, television, and extraneous Internet surfing.
+Common time wasters include Instant Messenger, video games, Flickr, checking your stats 10 times a day, television and extraneous Internet surfing.